opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 98     I found on a balance of probabilities that it was Ram who wanted to buy the Poole Road property and that it was purchased in Navin’s name only because Ram, not being a Singapore citizen, could not buy it in his own name.
 I also found that it was Ram who paid for the property.

-99     First, I accepted the evidence given by Braj that Ram had mentioned that he wanted to purchase a piece of landed property in Singapore for himself and Mrs Ram, and had brought Kalpana and him to view the Poole Road property before purchasing it, and that Navin was not present.[\[note: 77\]](#Ftn_77) Braj gave his evidence objectively.
+99     First, I accepted the evidence given by Braj that Ram had mentioned that he wanted to purchase a piece of landed property in Singapore for himself and Mrs Ram, and had brought Kalpana and him to view the Poole Road property before purchasing it, and that Navin was not present.[^77] Braj gave his evidence objectively.
 There was no motive for him to lie about this.

-100    Second, two days after Navin exercised the option to purchase the Poole Road property, an application was made to the Land Dealings (Approval) Unit for approval to take the title to the property in the names of Ram (65%) and Navin (35%), with both of them holding the property as tenants-in-common (“the LDU application”).[\[note: 78\]](#Ftn_78) This application was rejected on 12 April 1993.[\[note: 79\]](#Ftn_79) An appeal was made on 24 April 1993, this time, for approval for Navin and his parents to hold the property as joint tenants (“the LDU appeal”).[\[note: 80\]](#Ftn_80) The appeal was also rejected.[\[note: 81\]](#Ftn_81) In my view, the LDU application and the LDU appeal were consistent with the fact that it was Ram who was buying the property.
+100    Second, two days after Navin exercised the option to purchase the Poole Road property, an application was made to the Land Dealings (Approval) Unit for approval to take the title to the property in the names of Ram (65%) and Navin (35%), with both of them holding the property as tenants-in-common (“the LDU application”).[^78] This application was rejected on 12 April 1993.[^79] An appeal was made on 24 April 1993, this time, for approval for Navin and his parents to hold the property as joint tenants (“the LDU appeal”).[^80] The appeal was also rejected.[^81] In my view, the LDU application and the LDU appeal were consistent with the fact that it was Ram who was buying the property.
 In particular, I noted the following:

 (a)     Under the LDU application and the LDU appeal, Navin’s interest in the property was to be only 35% and 33.3% respectively.
 This was inconsistent with Navin’s claim that he bought the property by himself.
-Navin’s explanation was that Ram wanted to co-invest in the property.[\[note: 82\]](#Ftn_82) I rejected Navin’s explanation.
-Navin had no credible explanation for not having included this explanation in his AEIC.[\[note: 83\]](#Ftn_83)
+Navin’s explanation was that Ram wanted to co-invest in the property.[^82] I rejected Navin’s explanation.
+Navin had no credible explanation for not having included this explanation in his AEIC.[^83]

 (b)     The LDU application expressly stated that the Poole Road property was intended to be used as a family residence.
 This was more consistent with Ram buying the property as Navin was not married then.

 101    Third, Navin moved to Singapore in 1989 and finished his national service in mid-1991.
 The Poole Road property cost S$2.88m.
 The cash outlay was S$580,000.
 The balance of S$2.3m was paid with a mortgage loan.
 According to Navin, he repaid the mortgage loan within six years.
 I found it highly unlikely that Navin, at the age of 23 in 1993, would have had the means to buy the Poole Road property for $2.88m, paying S$580,000 in cash and repaying a S$2.3m loan over six years.

-102    In his AEIC, Navin claimed that the funds that he used to pay for the Poole Road property were from “a combination of \[his\] overseas brokerage business/investments and salary/fees/loans from Milansar Pte Ltd (“Milansar”) and Evergreen.[\[note: 84\]](#Ftn_84) Milansar was a company that Ram incorporated in Singapore in 1981; it was eventually closed down in December 2007.
+102    In his AEIC, Navin claimed that the funds that he used to pay for the Poole Road property were from “a combination of \[his\] overseas brokerage business/investments and salary/fees/loans from Milansar Pte Ltd (“Milansar”) and Evergreen.[^84] Milansar was a company that Ram incorporated in Singapore in 1981; it was eventually closed down in December 2007.
 I did not believe Navin’s claim for the following reasons:

-(a)     Navin claimed that he was able to pay for the property as he “had already been running the family business since 1991” and had “helped to increase the annual turnover of \[Evergreen\] from about SGD6 million in 1990 to SGD30 million in 1993”.[\[note: 85\]](#Ftn_85) However, this was at odds with the fact that Navin became a director of Evergreen only in September 1994.[\[note: 86\]](#Ftn_86) Further, it was clear from the evidence that the fact that Navin started working in Evergreen in 1991could not explain his alleged ability to pay for the Poole Road property:
+(a)     Navin claimed that he was able to pay for the property as he “had already been running the family business since 1991” and had “helped to increase the annual turnover of \[Evergreen\] from about SGD6 million in 1990 to SGD30 million in 1993”.[^85] However, this was at odds with the fact that Navin became a director of Evergreen only in September 1994.[^86] Further, it was clear from the evidence that the fact that Navin started working in Evergreen in 1991could not explain his alleged ability to pay for the Poole Road property:

-(i)       Under cross-examination, Navin agreed that he was not paid any salary in Evergreen or Milansar until 1994.[\[note: 87\]](#Ftn_87) In any event, the total commissions and salaries paid by Evergreen for the years from 1991 to 1993 were only S$21,179 for 1991, S$18,964 for 1992 and S$51,405 for 1993.[\[note: 88\]](#Ftn_88)
+(i)       Under cross-examination, Navin agreed that he was not paid any salary in Evergreen or Milansar until 1994.[^87] In any event, the total commissions and salaries paid by Evergreen for the years from 1991 to 1993 were only S$21,179 for 1991, S$18,964 for 1992 and S$51,405 for 1993.[^88]

-(ii)       Further, Evergreen’s profits before tax for the financial years from 1991 to 1993 were a loss of S$338 for 1991,[\[note: 89\]](#Ftn_89) a profit of S$15,677 for 1992[\[note: 90\]](#Ftn_90) and a profit of S$43,656 for 1993.[\[note: 91\]](#Ftn_91) In fact, Evergreen’s profits before tax for the years from 1994 to 1999 were also nowhere near US$300,000 a year except for 1997 (S$380,280).[\[note: 92\]](#Ftn_92) Evergreen’s profits could not have funded the purchase of the property.
+(ii)       Further, Evergreen’s profits before tax for the financial years from 1991 to 1993 were a loss of S$338 for 1991,[^89] a profit of S$15,677 for 1992[^90] and a profit of S$43,656 for 1993.[^91] In fact, Evergreen’s profits before tax for the years from 1994 to 1999 were also nowhere near US$300,000 a year except for 1997 (S$380,280).[^92] Evergreen’s profits could not have funded the purchase of the property.

-(b)     Navin also claimed that he was carrying out his own brokerage business selling tyres and yarn to Afghanistan and that he earned about US$300,000 to US$400,000 in commissions per year.[\[note: 93\]](#Ftn_93) Navin claimed that when he exercised the option to purchase the Poole Road property in 1993, he had some US$800,000 which he had earned from his own brokerage business from 1991 to 1993.[\[note: 94\]](#Ftn_94) According to Navin, the moneys were brought into Singapore through his account with UCO Bank.
+(b)     Navin also claimed that he was carrying out his own brokerage business selling tyres and yarn to Afghanistan and that he earned about US$300,000 to US$400,000 in commissions per year.[^93] Navin claimed that when he exercised the option to purchase the Poole Road property in 1993, he had some US$800,000 which he had earned from his own brokerage business from 1991 to 1993.[^94] According to Navin, the moneys were brought into Singapore through his account with UCO Bank.
 However, he did not produce any bank statements to support his claim.
-The issue as to who paid for the Poole Road property was not a new issue; the statement of claim pleaded that Ram provided the funds for the purchase of the property.[\[note: 95\]](#Ftn_95) Navin admitted that he had not written to UCO Bank for his account statements and could not explain why he had not done so.[\[note: 96\]](#Ftn_96) I also noted that Navin did not give any details of his own brokerage business in his AEIC.
+The issue as to who paid for the Poole Road property was not a new issue; the statement of claim pleaded that Ram provided the funds for the purchase of the property.[^95] Navin admitted that he had not written to UCO Bank for his account statements and could not explain why he had not done so.[^96] I also noted that Navin did not give any details of his own brokerage business in his AEIC.

 (c)     Navin did not produce any evidence of his earnings in Milansar or any of the loans which he claimed to have taken from Milansar and Evergreen to pay for the Poole Road property.

 (d)     Mr Moti Vaswani (“Moti”) gave evidence on behalf of Navin.
 Moti was the lawyer who handled the conveyancing for the Poole Road property.
 In his oral testimony, he said that he could not remember details of the purchase.
-However, when he was asked whether it was Ram who paid for the property, his immediate answer was that Navin was “a NS person with a salary of $200.”[\[note: 97\]](#Ftn_97) When pressed for a direct answer, Moti finally said he could not recall who gave him the payment.[\[note: 98\]](#Ftn_98) Moti did not say that Navin paid for the property.
+However, when he was asked whether it was Ram who paid for the property, his immediate answer was that Navin was “a NS person with a salary of $200.”[^97] When pressed for a direct answer, Moti finally said he could not recall who gave him the payment.[^98] Moti did not say that Navin paid for the property.
 On the contrary, Moti’s first answer showed that he did not come across anything that suggested that Navin paid for the property.
 In my view, if it had been clear that Navin, as “a NS person with a salary of $200”, was paying for the property, surely Moti would have remembered.

-103    Fourth, the S$2.3m mortgage loan included a S$1.8m overdraft facility in Ram’s and Navin’s names.[\[note: 99\]](#Ftn_99) There was no reason why Ram had to be a borrower if Navin had the funds and earning capacity that he claimed he had.
-According to Navin, he gave the bank the details of his brokerage business and the commissions he was earning.[\[note: 100\]](#Ftn_100) Navin also claimed that he exercised the option to purchase on the basis of UOB’s in-principle approval for the loan (which included Ram as a co-borrower for S$1.8m) without first obtaining Ram’s consent.[\[note: 101\]](#Ftn_101) I found this claim too incredible to believe.
+103    Fourth, the S$2.3m mortgage loan included a S$1.8m overdraft facility in Ram’s and Navin’s names.[^99] There was no reason why Ram had to be a borrower if Navin had the funds and earning capacity that he claimed he had.
+According to Navin, he gave the bank the details of his brokerage business and the commissions he was earning.[^100] Navin also claimed that he exercised the option to purchase on the basis of UOB’s in-principle approval for the loan (which included Ram as a co-borrower for S$1.8m) without first obtaining Ram’s consent.[^101] I found this claim too incredible to believe.
 Finally, I also noted that Navin was not forthcoming in his evidence about the overdraft facility to Ram and him.
 It was not mentioned in his AEIC.
-In his oral testimony, Navin at first said that the overdraft facility was against his account.[\[note: 102\]](#Ftn_102) It was only after he was questioned further that he admitted that it was an overdraft facility given to Ram and him.[\[note: 103\]](#Ftn_103)
+In his oral testimony, Navin at first said that the overdraft facility was against his account.[^102] It was only after he was questioned further that he admitted that it was an overdraft facility given to Ram and him.[^103]

 104    It is true that Ram did not produce evidence of his payments towards the purchase price of the Poole Road property.
 However, the evidence gave rise to a strong inference that he was the one who made the payments.
 The burden therefore shifted to Navin to prove his claim that he paid for the Poole Road property.
 Without some other more objective evidence, I was not persuaded that Navin had discharged his burden of proof.

 ### Life interest / contractual licence

-105    Ram pleaded that he allowed the Poole Road property to be registered in Navin’s name and paid for the purchase thereof in reliance on the common understanding among Ram, Mrs Ram and Navin (“the common understanding”) that Ram and Mrs Ram would have a “life interest” in the Poole Road property.[\[note: 104\]](#Ftn_104) In his closing submissions, Ram submitted that the life interest meant that Mrs Ram and he had an irrevocable right to reside rent-free at the Poole Road property for life.
+105    Ram pleaded that he allowed the Poole Road property to be registered in Navin’s name and paid for the purchase thereof in reliance on the common understanding among Ram, Mrs Ram and Navin (“the common understanding”) that Ram and Mrs Ram would have a “life interest” in the Poole Road property.[^104] In his closing submissions, Ram submitted that the life interest meant that Mrs Ram and he had an irrevocable right to reside rent-free at the Poole Road property for life.

-106    Ram pleaded in the alternative that under the MOU, Mrs Ram and he were granted an irrevocable contractual licence to occupy the Poole Road property with full comforts for the duration of their lives.[\[note: 105\]](#Ftn_105)
+106    Ram pleaded in the alternative that under the MOU, Mrs Ram and he were granted an irrevocable contractual licence to occupy the Poole Road property with full comforts for the duration of their lives.[^105]

-107    Mrs Ram pleaded an irrevocable contractual licence to stay with full comforts at the Poole Road property for her lifetime, by reason of the common understanding pleaded in Ram’s statement of claim and/or pursuant to the MOU.[\[note: 106\]](#Ftn_106)
+107    Mrs Ram pleaded an irrevocable contractual licence to stay with full comforts at the Poole Road property for her lifetime, by reason of the common understanding pleaded in Ram’s statement of claim and/or pursuant to the MOU.[^106]

 108    Both Ram and Mrs Ram sought the following reliefs: